Eurovision Young Musicians 2014: Location

 Roncalliplatz, a square outside the Cologne Cathedral, was the host location for the 2014 edition of the Eurovision Young Musicians.
+The preliminary round was held at the Kleiner Sendesaal in WDR's Funkhaus Wallrafplatz.

 Format

 Sabine Heinrich was the host of the 2014 contest.
 Flying Steps performed as the interval act.

-The semi final stage of the contest was dropped this year, however a preliminary round was held over two days on 26 & 27 May and streamed live on youngmusicians.tv.
-Each musician was required to play for up to 15 minutes in this round and a maximum of five minutes in the Grand Final on 31 May.
+The semi final stage of the contest was dropped this year, however a new preliminary round was held over two days on 26–27 May and was streamed live on youngmusicians.tv.
+Each musician was required to play for up to fifteen minutes in this round and a maximum of five minutes in the Grand Final on 31 May.
 The international jury scored each musician and performance during the preliminary round.
 The scores were added to those given in the Grand Final to decide the three prize winners.

 The candidates were accompanied by the WDR Symphony Orchestra, under the leadership of Estonian conductor Kristiina Poska.
-The winner will have a chance to appear with the Vienna Philharmonic Orchestra in 2015.
+The winner received a prize of 10,000 euros and was given the opportunity to appear with the Vienna Philharmonic Orchestra in 2015.
+The participants in second and third place were awarded 7,000 and 3,000 euros respectively.